KarakulakTulay/gtex-tcga-data-download/README.md

-#Download GTEx and TCGA Controlled RNA-Seq Data
+## Download GTEx and TCGA Controlled RNA-Seq Data

-To access controlled data in GTEx and TCGA, you first need to apply for data access.
+To access controlled data in GTEx and TCGA, one first shoukd apply for data access.
+More information how you can apply for data access can be found in this page: https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login

-More information how you can apply for data access can be found here: https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login The following steps assumes that you already have access to both databases and you want to download them into your server.
+The following steps assumes that you already have access to both databases and you want to download them into your server.

 ## GTEx
 GTEx data are stored on the database of Genotypes and Phenotypes (dbGaP)
-### Download SRA and BAM Files from RNA-Seq controlled data via DBGaP
+### Download SRA and BAM RNA-Seq controlled data via DBGaP
 ### Steps
 1. Login into your account (https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login).
 2. Choose 'My Project' under 'Authorized Access Button'.